 Root Chakra Healing

-Working on balancing and healing the root chakra can transform all of your fears into courage and negative energy into positive, and creative energy.
+Working on balancing and healing the root chakra can transform all of your fears into courage and negative energy into positive, creative energy.

 Inappropriate levels of fear can be a one of the first major signs that the first chakra foundation is damaged and require healing.